materialsintelligence/propnet/README.md

 We only have a few guidelines at present:

-* Please be [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant (docstrings limited to 72 characters, code to 100)
+* Please be [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant (not strict about line length, but try to keep docstrings to 72 characters, code to 100)
 * We're targeting Python 3.6+ only
 * [Type hints](https://www.python.org/dev/peps/pep-0484/) are preferred
 * If a function or method returns multiple values, return a `namedtuple`, this allows easier refactoring later and more readable code.
 Functions and methods should also always consistently return the same types (with the possible exception of `None`).
+* If you spot a bad practice / anti-pattern in the code, you're honor bound to report it :-)

 # Web Interface